Online Master of Legal Studies

 The online Master of Legal Studies at Arizona State University is a unique advanced legal degree for non-lawyers.
 Offered through ASU’s Sandra Day O’Connor College of Law, this 30-credit program enables professionals to gain a foundation in U.S. law in as little as one year and without pursuing a full law degree.

 The law touches every career.
 Accordingly, students that apply to the Master of Legal Studies (M.L.S.) come from a diverse range of professional backgrounds and are looking to move up the ladder in their current career or to pursue new and exciting career options.

-- HR & Employment Law;
+- HR & Employment Law

-- Intellectual Property Law;
+- Intellectual Property Law

-- and Criminal Law
+- Sports Law

 The program explores the relationship between law and a wide variety of topics that are important to fields such as business, criminal justice, engineering, sports, sustainability, education, banking, intellectual property, entrepreneurship, human resources and many others.
 International students will find the M.L.S. program to be a valuable resource for gaining a general understanding of U.S. law and how decisions are made within the U.S. legal structure.